-We're embracing Dyrham's 17th-century roots this Christmas as the house offers a glimpse into the christmasses of years gone by before the Victorians put their stamp on things.
+We're embracing Dyrham's 17th-century roots as the house offers a glimpse into the christmasses of years gone by before the Victorians put their stamp on things.

-Carefully crafted festive greenery is on display thorughout Dyrham Park's house and courtyard, with a scent of orange and spices permeating the air and dried chillis providing pops of colour around the house.
+Carefully crafted festive foliage will be on display throughout Dyrham Park's house and courtyard, with the scent of orange and spices permeating the air and dried chillis providing pops of colour around the house.

-Open daily throughout December (except Chrismtas Eve and Christmas Day), Dyrham Park offers a refreshing escape from baubles and tinsel with plenty on offer to stimulate the senses.
-While weekends can get very busy, you can enjoy a peaceful stroll and explore the house at a leisurely pace during the week.
+Open daily throughout December (except Christmas Eve and Christmas Day), Dyrham Park offers a refreshing escape from baubles and tinsel with plenty on offer to stimulate the senses.
+While weekends can get very busy, you can enjoy a peaceful stroll and visit the house at a leisurely pace during the week.
 We have guided tours and walks of the park and garden running most days, subject to volunteer numbers.

 Children's trail & activities

 The Lord of Misrule was a mischievous elf-type character who will be hiding in various spots around Dyrham Park this Christmas.
-There are three difficulty levels for children of different ages, simply pick up a trail leaflet at reception and see if you can spot all 12 of him.
+Running all through the school holidays until Sun 6 Jan, you can pick up a trail leaflet at reception and challenge yourself to track him down across the site.

-We have children's craft activities on at Old Lodge during weekends in December, weather permitting - if rainy these activities will move to The Scullery in the basement of the house.
+We have children's craft activities on certain weekends in December, in the basement of the house.

-If you pop into the neighbouring St Peter's Church, you can hear some local choirs singing Christmas carols on Saturday and Sunday lunchtimes - and you can, of course, join in if you wish.
-These include Henbury Singers on Sat 16 Dec and Avon Harmony Choir on Sun 17 Dec.
+If you visit the neighbouring St Peter's Church, you can hear some local choirs singing Christmas carols on certain Saturday and Sunday lunchtimes in December - and you can, of course, join in if you wish.

 A taste of Christmas

-A weekend Frost Fayre takes place in the stables on 16 & 17 Dec 2017 when you can pick up some Christmas bits and gifts from local crafts people and suppliers.
+A weekend Frost Fayre takes place in the stables on 15 and 16 Dec when you can pick up some Christmas produce and gifts from local crafts people and suppliers.

-As well as all of this, you can enjoy hot drinks and sweet treats in the tea-room, a spot of Christmas shopping in our National Trust shop, with edible delights as well as cards and gifts.
+As well as all of this, you can enjoy hot drinks and sweet treats in the tea-room or a spot of Christmas shopping in our National Trust shop, with edible delights as well as cards and gifts.